Report: Brevard County mother gives birth to twins on toilet, puts one in trash

 Thomas said she never saw the newborn open its eyes, cry or breathe and that the newborn was cold to the touch and blue, investigators said.

-Thomas was unable to provide investigators with a timeline of the birth and when she called 911 for help, investigators said.
+Thomas was unable to provide investigators with a timeline of the boy's birth and when she had called 911 for help, investigators said.

 Thomas said she had no idea she was pregnant and continued to have her period until this month, investigators said.